Local Elections 7 May 2026

 The accepted types of photo ID are shown below:

-What if I don’t have photo ID?
+Don’t have photo ID?

 If you don’t own any of the types of photo ID listed above, you can apply for a free voter authority certificate from the Government.
-You won’t be able to use this document as proof of ID in other settings, but you will be able to show it at polling stations so you are able to vote.
+You won’t be able to use this document as proof of ID in other settings, but you will be able to show it at polling stations, so you are able to vote.

 You can apply for a Voter Authority Certificate online, or by post, and you can start your application by clicking HERE.
 The Traveller Movement team are also here to support you with any help you need in completing your application, and you can find out more on this factsheet.
 You can give us a call, or get in touch at policylead@travellermovement.org.uk

-Yes!
 Even if you have accepted photo ID you will still not be able to vote if you are not registered, and you can’t apply for a Voter Authority Certificate unless you’ve already registered.
 Registering to vote only takes around 5 minutes, and you can do it online HERE

 The information factsheet explains more